 From scribe to crack through the

-The Crack Propagation Concept (CPC) assumes that crack initiation has already taken place in the component.
-In this fracture mechanics approach, crack shape and crack size are assumed to be known and the lifetime until crack initiation is usually not considered.
-In contrast to the concepts described above, not the crack but the crack growth up to a critical crack length is examined here, where a residual fracture occurs due to the weakening of the cross-section.
+The crack propagation concept (RFK) assumes that crack initiation has already occurred in the component.
+In this fracture mechanics approach, the crack shape and crack size are assumed to be known, and the service life until crack initiation is generally not taken into account.
+In contrast to the concepts described above, it is not the crack initiation that is examined here, but rather the crack growth up to a critical crack length at which residual fracture occurs due to the weakening of the cross-section.

-Since the stresses at the crack tip can assume very high, theoretically infinitely large values, local stresses and strains are unsuitable as characteristic stress variables.
-Instead, the stress intensity factor K, which is dependent on the crack length and the stress level, is used in linear-elastic fracture mechanics (LEBM) with negligible small plastic zones at the crack tip.
-Large plastic crack tip stresses can be detected by elastic-plastic fracture mechanics (EPBM).
+Since the stresses at the crack tip can assume very high, theoretically infinite values, local stresses and strains are unsuitable as characteristic stress variables.
+Instead, the stress intensity factor K, which depends on the crack length and stress level, is used in linear elastic fracture mechanics (LEFM) with negligible small plastic zones at the crack tip.
+Large plastic crack tip stresses can be captured by elastic-plastic fracture mechanics (EPFM).

 Crack propagation in a stump seam (experimental)